There are two types of medical doctors.

 Because of population demographics, an increasing shortage of physicians will develop over the next decade and beyond.
 According to the AACOM, osteopathic medical schools graduated a little over 3000 physicians in 2005 and will continue to expand that number to about 5000 by 2015.
 This will be done by increasing class sizes and adding new osteopathic medical schools.
 Osteopathic physicians represent 6% of the physician workforce in the U.S., but graduate 10% of the total physicians.
 Three new osteopathic schools will receive provisional accreditation in 2006 and several more are planned for 2007 and 2008.
-According to the AAMC, allopathic medical schools are seeking to increase the number of graduates by 30% by 2015.
 Allopathic physicians represent 94% of the physician pool.
+Therefore, according to the AAMC, allopathic medical schools are seeking to increase the number of graduates by 30% by 2015.
 This will be done mainly by increasing class sizes and possibly adding several medical schools or branch campuses.

 Did you know?
 The average U.S. applicant to an allopathic medical school applies to 11-12 schools, whereas the average U.S. applicant to an osteopathic medical school submits applications to 6 schools.

-Considering a career in medicine and the medical school admission process require serious analysis, research, and planning.
+Considering a career in medicine, which includes the medical school admission process, requires serious analysis, research, and planning.

-The decision to be a premedical student is one that is much more serious than deciding which movie you are going to watch tonight.
+The decision to be a pre-medical student is one that is much more serious than deciding which movie you are going to watch tonight.
 One must first make the decision to explore the profession by learning and observing as much as possible about the day-to-day activities of practicing physicians.
-Ask several of these medical practitioners about the positive and negative aspects of their work.
+As you contemplate the career field, ask several medical practitioners about the positive and negative aspects of their work.
 Gather all knowledge about the profession from hard copy sources and reliable sites on the Web.
 During this process, often taking many months, one's consideration of medicine as a career will strengthen or wane.
 Comparisons of your personal needs with what a career has to offer must be made in an honest and intelligent way.
-Get help and advice from others, but no one other than yourself can make your decision as to what is best for you -- do not expect anyone to tell you what you should do.
-This will be your life, not theirs.
-This process of career selection must be self-initiated and an "on going" activity with each aspect of a career consideration being evaluated as positive, neutral, or negative.
+Get help and advice from others, but remember that no one other than you can make your decision as to what is best for you; do not expect anyone to tell you what you should do.
+This will be your life, not anyone else's.
+This process of career selection must be self-initiated; it is an "on going" activity with each aspect of a career consideration being evaluated as positive, neutral, or negative.
 Somewhere in the process you will know if your chosen career is for you.
 You will need to reach this stage at some point early in the application phase.

 Once a career goal starts to become solidified, the process of learning how to achieve that goal must be researched.
 The student must construct a working "timeline" of steps and events that will be occurring in the future.
 This knowledge of the application process is as important as your knowledge of the profession itself.
 Whereas medical practitioners are experts in the profession, your premedical advisor is the expert in helping you prepare for the admission process.
 The overall pathway to a career in medicine is a sequence of educational experiences requiring personal decisions and evaluations of performance by others before proceeding to the next step in the process.
 With medicine and many other career choices, it is a hard fact that your goal to become a physician may not be reached because of your own shortcomings or because of the decisions of others who evaluate your performance at each step of the process.
-To practice medicine you must be admitted to medical school by an medical school admission's committee.
-Premedical advisors cannot predict that you will never get into medical school, but they certainly can lay out probabilities of how an admission's committee will act on your application based on their experiences.
+To practice medicine you must be admitted to medical school by a medical school admissions committee.
+Pre-medical advisors cannot predict your acceptance into medical school, but based on their experience, these advisors can certainly lay out probabilities of how an admissions committee will act on your application.

-Medicine requires a lengthy and rigorous educational path in which the student must demonstrate a high level of performance to have a chance to continue with the next step.
-Because of this requirement, estimates indicate that the number of freshmen premedical students at all colleges and universities dwindles to less than a quarter of the original number by the end of the junior year.
+Medicine requires a lengthy and rigorous educational path in which the student must demonstrate a high level of performance in order to have a chance to continue with the next step.
+Because of this requirement, estimates indicate that the number of freshmen pre-medical students at all colleges and universities dwindles to less than a quarter of the original number by the end of the junior year.
 The remaining number is usually increased somewhat by students who "discover" medicine as a career early in their college years.
-In most cases, the college experience opens up new career possibilities for premeds that they have not thought about before.
-Others who still have medicine as a career goal may realize that they do not have the dedication, abilities, resources, and qualities to be a competitive applicant or a successful practitioner.
+In most cases, the college experience opens new career possibilities for pre-medical students that they never before considered.
+Others who still have medicine as a career goal may realize that they do not have the dedication, abilities, resources, and qualities to be competitive applicants or a successful practitioners.

 Admission to medical school is competitive.